stayfor21/MyOfferFlow-Job-Tracker/README.md

 ### 9. Light and Dark Themes

-OfferFlow supports both light and dark themes.
+MyOfferFlow supports both light and dark themes.

 The default theme for new users is light mode.